AdmTriplePoint/wows-takenthelead-remover/README.md

 Replaces the World of Warships domination voice line (e.g. "Enemy has taken the lead") with silence.
 As well removes the "On Fire" voiceline.

+## Current limitations
+English voiceover language only at the moment.

 ## Just a few notes for future automation implementations
 ```